Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 The Ever-Changing Maelstrom of Law Enforcement Regulations

 In response to these initiatives, the federal government and some states have either proposed or enacted legislation that impacts registered agents throughout the country.
-Several states have enacted laws requiring registered agents to obtain certain business entity information.
+A few states have enacted laws requiring registered agents to obtain certain business entity information.
 This includes two of the most important incorporation states—Delaware and Nevada.

 Delaware, for example, requires that the registered agent maintain the name of a contact person to receive communications from the registered agent.
 Delaware also enacted regulations, which went into effect in January 2019.
 Among other things, registered agents are required to take reasonable steps to verify the identity of potential customers, compare new customer information with the OFAC (Office of Foreign Assets Control) lists and register, and review their customer registry with the OFAC register or lists at a minimum on a quarterly basis.

-Other states have enacted or proposed similar legislation.
+Other states are considering similar legislation.
 In addition, legislation has been introduced in Congress to require greater availability of and access to business entity beneficial ownership information.
+Based on the various versions of the Congressional bills, the recordkeeping responsibility could fall on a government agency or it could fall on “formation agents” – which could include attorneys acting as registered agent.

 These examples establish data, customer identification, or record-keeping requirements for business entities and/or their registered agents.
 There are potential penalties for failure to comply.
 These and other laws are still emerging, and registered agents need to keep apprised of any new requirements.
 This is yet another issue claiming a registered agent’s time and effort that—where the registered agent is a law firm or attorney—could be more profitably spent on the practice of law.